$\delta$-Forms on Lubin--Tate Space: Introduction

 The curvature term $c_1(D_2,g_{\mcD_2})$ here is the finite sum of Dirac measures on $Γ$ obtained by applying the following Laplace operator to $g = g_{\mcD_2}$,

 The inner sum is over all germs $p$ of isometric paths emanating from $x$.
 Put in words, the multiplicity of $δ_x$ in \eqref{eq:intro_laplace} is the sum of all outgoing slopes of $g$ in $x$.

 A natural expectation is that this picture should generalize (in some form) from curves to higher dimensions.
 In the present article, we propose some ideas towards such a theory.
 Our approach builds on A. Ducros' results on skeletons of Berkovich spaces \cites{Duc_early, Duc_local}, takes up the theories of smooth real-valued $(p,q)$-forms developed by A. Lagerberg \cite{Lag} as well as Chambert-Loir--Ducros \cite{CLD}, and extends Gubler--Künnemann's theory of $δ$-forms \cite{GK}.
-Here is a brief summary:
+The following provides a brief summary.

 Let $X$ be a Berkovich space over some non-archimedean valued field $(k, v)$.
 The analog of the set of type (2) and (3) points $Γ$ from above is the set of Abhyankar points in $X$.
 It is the union of all skeletons $\Sigma \subseteq X$ in the sense of A. Ducros \cites{Duc_early, Duc_local} and hence has an ind-piecewise linear structure.
 Our observation is that many of these $\Sigma$ have a natural structure as \emph{tropical space}, which constitutes a generalization of the above metrized graph property.
-In this context, we introduce a theory of $δ$-forms on tropical spaces, which relies on the theory of $δ$-forms on $\mbR^r$ from our previous work \cite{Mih_trop_inter}.
+In this context, we introduce a theory of $δ$-forms on tropical spaces, which relies on the theory of $δ$-forms on $\mbR^r$ from our previous article \cite{Mih_trop_inter}.
 Then we define $δ$-forms on non-archimedean spaces as certain compatible families of $δ$-forms on all their skeletons.
 These $δ$-forms come with a $\wedge$-product and various differential operators.
 In particular, there is a generalization of the Laplacian from \eqref{eq:intro_laplace}.
-Our main result is a higher codimension variant of the intersection number identity \eqref{eq:intro_intersection_identity} for certain complete intersection situations.
+One of our two main results is a higher codimension variant of the intersection number identity \eqref{eq:intro_intersection_identity} for certain complete intersection situations.